-The Mandate of the Systems Security section is to Plan, co-ordinate the risk assessment, install controls, and manage the security of the enterprise system networks, software, databases and hardware that support KCCA' s business in accordance with the ICT Policy.
+The Mandate of the Systems Security section is to Plan, co-ordinate the risk assessment, install controls, and manage the security of the enterprise system networks, software, databases and hardware that

 - Implement and monitor of the Information System Security Policy, sub-policies and oversee their adherence in accordance with the national ICT Policy Standards. - Coordinate Audit risk assessment for Enterprise Systems. - Monitor Network, Database, Application & Hardware security. - Install and implement controls for security loopholes. - Monitor performance and advise about Enterprise antivirus software